-Bond set at $225,000 for man who shot ex-NFL star
+Man who shot ex-NFL star released on bond

-NEW ORLEANS (AP) — Bail was set at $225,000 Thursday for the man who shot ex-New Orleans Saints star Will Smith in New Orleans in 2016 following a confrontation over a traffic crash.
+NEW ORLEANS (AP) — The man who shot ex-New Orleans Saints star Will Smith in New Orleans in 2016 following a confrontation over a traffic crash was released on bond Thursday.

 Cardell Hayes was sentenced to 25 years in prison for a manslaughter conviction in Smith’s shooting and attempted manslaughter for wounding Smith’s wife.
 But the verdict from the jury was not unanimous — jurors voted 10-2 — and has since been ruled unconstitutional.

-It was not immediately clear when Hayes, who has not been free since his arrest, would be released.
-But it appeared that the court and his attorneys expected him to make bail during detailed discussions about the conditions of his release pending a July 12 trial.
-The bail amount set Thursday was far less than the $1.75 million set when he was arrested and charged with second-degree murder.
+Hayes’ bond was lowered to $225,000 and he was freed, his attorney, Eric Santana, confirmed.
+The new bail amount was far less than the $1.75 million set when he was arrested and charged with second-degree murder.

-State Judge Camille Buras noted that prosecutors plan to proceed with prosecution for manslaughter and attempted manslaughter, not the original charges.
+State Judge Camille Buras noted that prosecutors plan to proceed with prosecution for manslaughter and attempted manslaughter, not the original charges, at a July 12 trial.
 She set bail at $175,000 on the manslaughter charge and $50,000 for attempted manslaughter.

 Buras ruled from the bench at the courthouse in New Orleans.
 Smith’s widow, Racquel Smith, and Hayes both witnessed the hearing over Zoom.